Sinozer/ThoGuiAlThe/README.md

 # ThoGuiAlThe
 ## Context
-This project was made for the course of Windows Online Programing and Multi-Threading.
+This project was made for the course of Windows Online Programming and Multi-Threading.
 The goal was to create a basic Tic Tac Toe game with a GUI and a server that can handle multiple games at the same time.

 ## Features